centrapay/centrapay-docs/legacy/src/api/assets/asset-transfers.md

 Transfer an asset to a recipient.
 Some assets can be transfered only in whole (eg giftcards or tokens) while others can be transfered only in part (eg money).

+Some assets can be transferred without supplying a recipient.
+A `url` field will be returned in these cases.
+The `url` will go to a page to claim the asset.

 {% reqspec %}
   POST '/api/asset-transfers'
   auth 'api-key'